-Popular types of DeFi apps include:
+Popular DeFi categories include:

 1. Non-Custodial Wallet Integration